5 Best DSLRs And Mirrorless Cameras

 By Kevin Graham

-The small, handheld design of today’s DSLRs and mirrorless cameras make them a popular choice for both photographers and indie filmmakers.
+The small, handheld design and outstanding image quality of today’s DSLRs and mirrorless cameras make them a popular choice for both photographers and indie filmmakers (and especially beginners and entry-level enthusiasts).
 They’re easy to travel with, easy to shoot with, and are generally much less expensive and complicated than their cinema camera counterparts.

-But with so many options available, how do you choose the best camera for you?
-In this article, we highlight our favorite DSLRs and small-bodied mirrorless cameras for filmmaking.
+But with so many full-frame and APS-C options available, how do you choose the best camera for you?
+In this article, we highlight the best DSLR cameras and best mirrorless cameras (small bodied) for filmmaking.

-We’re combining both DSLRs and small mirrorless cameras in this list, due to their similar form factor and operation.
+We’re combining both DSLRs and small mirrorless cameras in this list, due to their similar camera body form factor and operation.

 #1 – Sony A7S III